IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Patterns
 ++++++++

-Patterns are what emerge when using the foundation elements together with basic objects like buttons and alerts, as well as more complex Javascript components from `Bootstrap <http://getbootstrap.com/components/>`__ like tooltips and dropdowns, and AJAX components from `PrimeFaces <https://www.primefaces.org/showcase/>`__ like datatables and commandlinks.
+Patterns are what emerge when using the foundation elements together with basic objects like buttons and alerts, more complex Javascript components from `Bootstrap <http://getbootstrap.com/components/>`__ like tooltips and dropdowns, and AJAX components from `PrimeFaces <https://www.primefaces.org/showcase/>`__ like datatables and commandlinks.

 Navbar
 ======

-The `Navbar component <http://getbootstrap.com/components/#navbar>`__ from Bootstrap, which spans the top of the application and contains the logo/branding, aligned to the left, plus search form and links, aligned to the right.
+The `Navbar component <http://getbootstrap.com/components/#navbar>`__ from Bootstrap spans the top of the application and contains the logo/branding, aligned to the left, plus search form and links, aligned to the right.

-When logged in, the account name is a dropdown menu, linking the user to account-specific content, as well as the log out link.
+When logged in, the account name is a dropdown menu, linking the user to account-specific content and the log out link.

 .. raw:: html